 Despite these rulings, there are loopholes that allow hydrogenated oils to be in your food, including your coffee creamer.

 High fructose corn syrup is created in a factory using a 7-step process to convert corn into a sweetener.
-In the conversion process, strains of bacteria known to cause anthrax, food poisoning and used as a pesticide are added to the starch.
-The end results is a 90% concentration of fructose.
+In the conversion process, strains of bacteria known to cause anthrax and food poisoning are added to the starch.
+In addition to this, pesticides are also used.

 - Corn syrup